Four Years Later

 Still, every day, I count our blessings and try to push from my mind the alternate narrative that could have unfolded.
 I think often of that day in the Galapagos, when disaster was so narrowly avoided.
 And each night, I thank my lucky stars for the family and life Fate has granted me.

 Four years after the heat of Chiang Mai, we find ourselves gathered back in the Washington DC environs, watching a second inauguration, still optimistic, still full of hope.
 Caroline, along with a group of college friends, is representing us at the ceremonies on the National Mall.

 Four years later we realize how much the trip defined us, made us adventurers and citizens of the world.
 Most important, it gave us a year of extraordinary (and ordinary) experiences through which we have forged a bond deeper than I could have ever imagined.

 So maybe Tony Soprano was wrong.
 Maybe at certain times, in certain circles, “Remember when” can be a very high form of conversation indeed.

 A few weeks ago I was thinking ahead to Spring Break, looking for a new destination, a new adventure.

 Inspiration struck.
-I pulled out my phone to text Caroline at college, to gauge her interest and opinion.
+I pulled out my phone to text Caroline at college, to gauge her interest and get her opinion.

 “Nicaragua?”
 I texted.